-The Pulse Corridor Plan recommends Neighborhood Mixed-use land use for the subject property and designates the overall area as an Opportunity Area.
+The Pulse Corridor Plan recommends Neighborhood Mixed-use land use for the property along the corridor and designates the overall area as an Opportunity Area.
 Neighborhood Mixed-use areas are cohesive districts that provide a mix of uses, but with a larger amount of residential uses than other mixed-use districts.
 They are an urban, walkable environment with limited neighborhood-oriented uses incorporated along key commercial corridors and at corner sites.
 Opportunity Areas are large tracts of underdeveloped land along the Pulse Corridor that are ideal for redevelopment due to proximity of the Pulse Corridor as well as adjacency to stable neighborhoods (pp. 31-2).

-The current zoning for this property is M-2 Heavy Industrial
+The current zoning along the corridor is M-2 Heavy Industrial.